andersganander/record_store/README.md

 - ### First time user
   - As a first time user I want to understand the main purpose of the site and how to navigate around it.
   - As a first time user I want to understand what kind of music i can find in the store.
-  - As a first time user I want to find information about wow to contact the store and where to find it.
+  - As a first time user I want to find information about how to contact the store and where to find it.

 - ### Returning User
-  - As a returning user I want to explore the records section ...
+  - As a returning user I want to explore the records section.
-  - As a returning user I want to explore the events section ...
+  - As a returning user I want to explore the events section.
-  - As a returning user I want to contact the
+  - As a returning user I want to contact the store.

 - ### Frequent User
+  - As a frequent user I want to be able to find information about newly added records.
-  - As a frequent user I want to be able to
+  - As a frequent user I want to be able to find information about upcoming events.
-  -
--

 ## Design